Difficult relationship with food

-Sometimes when we have difficulties with how we see ourselves, or don’t like how we look, we might try to change how we eat.
+Sometimes we can have difficulties with how we see ourselves, or don’t like how we look.
+This might make us try to change how we eat.

 When to be concerned

-While it is good to aim for a healthy balanced diet, there are some indicators that our relationship with food is becoming unhealthy.
+It is good to aim for a healthy balanced diet.
+Though there are some indicators when our relationship with food is becoming unhealthy.

 For example, becoming overly focused on controlling your food intake, including putting strict rules in place.
 Or trying to control how food is absorbed by exercising excessively.
 These behaviours can potentially be harmful to your body.

-It can be easy to fall into habits regarding food, eating and excessive exercise that are unhealthy, but harder to break the cycle.
+It can be easy to fall into unhealthy habits regarding food, eating and excessive exercise.
+But harder to break this cycle.

-If you’re concerned about yourself, or someone else, this questionnaire may help to see if extra support is needed.
+If you’re concerned about yourself, or someone else, this questionnaire may help check if extra support is needed.